BrokenSource/Pyaket/Website/get/rust.md

 📦 Pyaket uses the rust programming language for its core functionality.

 <b><span class="the">D</span>eveloping</b> or compiling rust projects requires a toolchain - collection of a compiler, project manager, standard library, and other tools.
-Luckily, [rustup](https://www.rust-lang.org/tools/install), the official installation method, manages it all for you, including cross compilation; except for few external dependencies.
+Luckily, the official installation method [rustup](https://www.rust-lang.org/tools/install) manages it all for you, including cross compilation (except for a few external dependencies).

-:material-arrow-right: All major platforms are [supported](https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-1-with-host-tools), though some might be problematic for your dependencies.
+:material-arrow-right: All major platforms are [supported](https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-1-with-host-tools), though some might be problematic for your project.

 ## Native {#native}

-✅ You can run `#!ps1 $ pyaket rust` to install everything you need for your platform!

 ### :material-microsoft: Windows